-In this topic, children were given the opportunity to explore how children’s rights have developed from Victorian Britain to Britain today, exploring the classic and visual texts of Oliver Twist.
-Children explored how, as the Victorian period developed, the lives of children improved and began to change, paving the way for modern childhood today.
-Essentially, learners developed their understanding of their rights and responsibilities, while exploring how social changes - through history - led to the development of these rights in our society.
-Over the term, children collected evidence about the rights that Oliver has lost.
-They used this information to create non-linear PowerPoints to showcase their arguments about the treatment of Oliver.
-After a vote to choose the most successful PowerPoints, the winning selections were presented to the whole year group to generate a debate over Oliver’s treatment.
+The UN Convention on the Rights of the Child sets out the rights that all children should have available to them.
+In this topic, children will be given the opportunity to explore how children’s rights have developed from Victorian Britain to Britain today, exploring the classic and visual texts of Oliver Twist.
+Children will explore how, as the Victorian period developed, the lives of children improved and began to change, paving the way for modern childhood today.
+Essentially, learners will develop their understanding of their rights and responsibilities, while exploring how social changes - through history - led to the development of these rights in our society.
+Over the term, children will collect evidence about the rights that Oliver has lost.
+They will use this information to create a presentation to showcase their arguments about the treatment of Oliver.
+After a vote to choose the most successful presentations, the winning selections will be sent to a member of parliament.

 "Education should prepare children to live responsibly and peacefully in a free society."
 Article 29, UNCRC